lifiuni/edenai-python/README.md

 If you'd like to contribute, please check the [CONTRIBUTING.md](https://github.com/edenai/edenai-python/blob/main/CONTRIBUTING.md) file.

 ## Documentation

+You can find the complete list of technologies we offer in the [SDK documentation](https://edenai-python.readthedocs.io/) .
 To have more information about platform and API use, you can check ou our [documentation](https://api.edenai.run/v1/redoc/)